-No interactions, observed or non-observed, between purse-seine vessels and sharks were recorded in 2016 or 2017.
+No interactions, observed or non-observed, between purse-seine vessels and sharks were recorded in 2018, 2019 or 2020.

-Shark catch details from observers in the ETBF are provided in Table 5a for 2016 and 2017.
-Catches from logbooks are provided in Table 6a for 2016 and 2017.
+Shark catch details from observers in the ETBF are provided in Table 7 for 2018, 2019 and 2020.
+Catches from logbooks are provided in Table 8 for 2018, 2019 and 2020.
 Mitigation measures to reduce shark bycatch are in place in the ETBF and WTBF (see section 7).
-The catch of sharks in the ETBF is reported annually to the WCPFC (e.g. Patterson et al. 2018).
+The catch of sharks in the ETBF is reported annually to the WCPFC (e.g. Blake et al. 2021b).

-Shark catch details from observers in the WTBF are provided in Table 5b for 2016 and 2017.
-Catches from logbooks are provided in Table 6b for 2016 and 2017.
+There were no observed SBT captured in the WTBF in 2018, 2019 or 2020, so there was no observer coverage, as defined by operations where SBT were caught, in those years.
+Tables are not provided where there is no effort or no interactions.
 Mitigation measures to reduce shark bycatch are in place in the ETBF and WTBF (see section 7).
-The catch of sharks in the WTBF is reported annually to the IOTC (e.g. Hobsbawn et al. 2018).
+The catch of sharks in the WTBF is reported annually to the IOTC (e.g. Blake et al. 2021a).

-Table 5a Observed interactions between shark species and ETBF vessels (CCSBT statistical area 4) in 2016 and 2017.
+Table 7 Observed interactions between shark species and ETBF vessels (CCSBT statistical area 4) in 2018, 2019 and 2020.
 Capture and mortality rates are given per thousand hooks.
 Note: data are from shots in the ETBF where SBT were caught.
 The fate of some individuals is 'undetermined' and is therefore not listed as a live release or a mortality.
-Observed interaction in 2016 and 2017 are from electronic monitoring.
+Observed interaction are from electronic monitoring.
 Scientific names are given in Appendix IV.